benjaminleroy/user-guide/introduction-to-aimms/comparison-with-other-ads-tools.rst

 tool specifically designed for developing analytic decision support applications.
-The following paragraphs outline the advantages and disadvantages of each of these tools with respect to their suitability as a development environment for ADS.
+The following paragraphs outline the advantages and disadvantages of each of these tools with respect to their suitability as a development environment.

 .. rubric:: Spreadsheet

-If you are a fervent spreadsheet user, it seems only natural to build your ADS applications on top of a spreadsheet.
+If you are a fervent spreadsheet user, it seems only natural to build your applications on top of a spreadsheet.
 However, this may not always be the best choice.
 A spreadsheet approach works well when:

 -  you don't need to specify a large number of relationships,